Concordium/concordium-update-proposals/source/ID/concordium-did.rst

 Where ``BASE16DATA`` is a base16-encoded return value.

-From the command line, ``concordium-client`` allows for invoking a smart contract instance in the following way:
+From the command line, ``concordium-client`` allows invoking a smart contract instance in the following way:

 .. code-block::